newslynx/automation/README.md

 These installers are fairly straightforward if you're on Mac OS X. If you're installing from a Linux command-line, such as if you're deploying from an EC2 machine, see our [Vagrant and Ansible Linux EC2](EC2-LINUX-INSTALL-GUIDE.md) install guide.

+**Note:** At least version 1.7.0 is required for Vagrant.
+Tested with 1.7.4.

 Next, you should rename [`config.yaml.sample`](config.yaml.sample) to `config.yaml` and fill it out according to your preferences.
 For more information on how this file is structured, refer to the [configuration docs](http://newslynx.readthedocs.org/en/latest/config.html).

 ## Provisioning locally